gnh1201/edu_python_examples/README.md

 ## Included resources
 - Printtable Square Multiplication Table
-- Convert Kilogram to Pounds
+- Convert pounds to kilograms
 - Lottery with Two-length number
 - Check status of some point in square shape